mudiagauwojeya/mudiagauwojeya/README.md

 ### To do

+- [ ] Get a role as a frontend developer
 - [ ] Learn Java and frameworks
 - [ ] Learn Python and frameworks
 - [ ] Learn AWS